-Revision 17-5; Effective September 1, 2017
+Revision 18-2; Effective September 3, 2018

-Members who are determined to be financially eligible based on the special Medical Assistance Only institutional income limit may be required to share in the cost of STAR+PLUS Home and Community Based Services (HCBS) program services.
+Members who are determined to be financially eligible based on the special medical assistance only (MAO) institutional income limit may be required to share in the cost of STAR+PLUS Home and Community Based Services (HCBS) program services.
 The method for determining the member's copayment is documented on the Medicaid for the Elderly and People with Disabilities (MEPD) copayment worksheet for the STAR+PLUS HCBS program.

 The copayment amount is the member's remaining income after all allowable expenses have been deducted.
-The copayment amount is applied only to the cost of services funded through the STAR+PLUS HCBS program and specified on the member's individual service plan.
+The copayment amount is applied only to the cost of services funded through the STAR+PLUS HCBS program and specified on the member's individual service plan (ISP).
 The copayment must not exceed the cost of services actually delivered.
 Members must pay the cost-sharing amount directly to the provider contracted to deliver authorized STAR+PLUS HCBS program services.

-To determine the room and board amounts for members residing in Adult Foster Care or Assisted Living settings, apply the following post-eligibility calculations:
+To determine the room and board amounts for members residing in adult foster care (AFC) or assisted living (AL) settings, apply the following post-eligibility calculations:

 for individuals, the room and board amount is the Supplemental Security Income (SSI) federal benefit rate (FBR) minus the personal needs allowance;